Two signs of a Schwinger term in a commutator of fermionic currents: Conclusion

 \section{Conclusion}

 We studied the two dimensional U(1) current algebra and the Virasoro algebra to see that the Schwinger term is a property of the states to which the operator is applied: if the positive k states were filled, rather than the negative k ones, the Schwinger term has opposite sign.
 This corresponds to anti-normal ordering of the current-current commutator.
-There is no violation of unitarity, however.

 It remains to be seen in detail how the change of sign of the Virasoro anomaly alter the condition of its cancellation in a consistent string theory.